xa-xa-xa/task-logger-vue/README.md

 # vue-crash-course

-## Task Logger is a Single Page Web App built in VUE - it allows you to setup and track you tasks and setup a remainder (WIP)
+### Task Logger is a Single Page Web App built in VUE, fake-backend on serve.js - it allows you to setup and track you tasks and setup a remainder (WIP)

 ## Project setup
 ```